-Qualifications None

-Experience In 2007 Kerry founded the Early Warning Network's Geographical the operation and further technical evolution of the EWN platform.
+Kerry Plowright Qualifications None Experience In 2007 Kerry founded the Early Warning Network's Geographical Notification and Information System (GNIS) and has been the key driver behind the development of the Group's technology platform.
+Kerry is responsible for leading the Aeeris team in both the operation and further technical evolution of the EWN platform.
 He has a depth of experience in establishing and growing successful businesses.
-In 1995 he founded a digital publishing and software business called Ezimerchant, which created one of the world's first out-of-the-box e-commerce and
+In 1995 he founded a digital publishing and software business called Ezimerchant, which created one of the world's first out-of-the-box e-commerce and DIY products and payments platforms.
+Interest in Shares and Options 23,326,622 Shares 950,000 Performance Rights Special Responsibilities Executive Chairman and CEO Directorships held in other listed entities during the three years prior to the current year None